Waxnell/BAR-mentor-guide-organization/starter guides/Basic Openings.md

-# How to Build your Factory and Open Efficiently
+# How to Build Your Factory and Open Effectively

 Openings in BAR vary based on map, factory choice, current wind speed, and team size.
 Generally, you want to build as many metal extractors close to your commander as possible, build enough energy structures so you don't run out completely, then build your factory of choice.